thomas-lamiaux/coq/dev/doc/parsing.md

 #### Classification

 Commands must be "classified" for the STM.
-This means generating a `Vernacextend.vernac_classification` (see comments on its declaration for the meaning of the different values), which can be done with
+Classifying a command is generating a `Vernacextend.vernac_classification` (see comments on its declaration for the meaning of the different values).
+This is done by appending one of the following annotations to the `VERNAC COMMAND EXTEND CmdName` grammar extension:
 - `CLASSIFIED AS QUERY` for `VtQuery`
 - `CLASSIFIED AS SIDEFF` for `VtSideff ([], VtLater)` (most commands are in this case)
 - `CLASSIFIED BY { code }` where code is the classification, when it is static